 NIA arrests PDP youth wing president in terror conspiracy case

-New Delhi, Nov 25: The National Investigation Agency has arrested the youth president of the PDP in connection with the terror conspiracy case of suspended Jammu and Kashmir Police DSP Davinder Singh.
+New Delhi, Nov 25: The National Investigation Agency (NIA) has arrested the youth president of the PDP in connection with the terror conspiracy case of suspended Jammu and Kashmir Police DSP Davinder Singh.

 The youth president of the PDP, Waheed Ur Rehman is being questioned at the NIA headquarters in Delhi.